logo image

 1314 June - an English army travels north to confront the Scots forces besieging Stirling Castle.

-1314 June 23rd - the Scots army led by Robert the Bruce, engaged the English led by King Edward II (son of Edward I who died in 1307) in the area of Bannockburn, about 2 miles south of Stirling Castle.
+1314 June 23rd - the Scots army led by Robert the Bruce, engaged the English led by King Edward II (son of Edward I who died in 1307) in the area of Bannockburn, 2 miles south of Stirling Castle.

 The Scots army was said to be around 7,000 men, the English about 12,000 men.